Senior Ways to Look Younger and Boost Your Well-Being

 8. Boost skin cell regeneration by adding maca root to your diet.
 Maca root is rich in riboflavin, niacin, and vitamin B6, which give it its skin-cell-regenerating powers.
 It comes in powder form that you can mix into smoothies or as supplements.
 You can also bake your own pastries containing maca root, or you might be lucky enough to find them in your local health food store.

 9. Eat a protein-rich diet.
-Protein is essential for building collagen and elastin, those substances that give your skin its plump, supple, smooth and youthful look.
-To get your recommended daily protein, include protein in every meal.
-That can take the form of lean meat, beans or peas, Greek yogurt, or even as a protein shake.
+Healthline explains that protein is essential for building collagen and elastin, which contribute to healthy and youthful-looking skin.
+To get your recommended daily protein, include protein in every meal such as lean meat, beans or peas, Greek yogurt, or even as a protein shake.

 11. Get more vitamin C. Vitamin C is an antioxidant that can help fight free radicals in the body, but it’s also a required ingredient for enzymes to make collagen.
 There are many fruits and vegetables that are rich in vitamin C, so there are lots of options for ensuring you hit your recommended daily value.